Barbequing Recipes

 Open tall beer #3 - enjoy and save the can

-Open tall beer #4 - enjoy and save the can
+Open tall beer #4 - enjoy, save the can

 Making The Rub